New auto sales up in 2021, but long way before full recovery

 Cox is predicting that U.S. new vehicle sales sales will increase by more than 1 million this year, to around 16 million.

 Amsrud attributed the vehicle inventory growth more to automakers managing the chip shortage better, rather than any dramatic growth in chip supplies.
-Many have diverted the chips they get to more expensive models with higher profit margins.
+Like GM, many have allocated chips to build more expensive models.

+David Kelleher, owner of a Stellantis dealership in Glen Mills, Pennsylvania, near Philadelphia, said he doesn’t see much change in auto sales and prices this year or next, but he’s happy with that.

+He’s making record profits, selling just about every vehicle he gets at sticker price, while customers are happy to find vehicles.
+They’re also getting high prices for trade-ins because used car prices have skyrocketed.

 Because of strong demand and low supplies, J.D.
 Power says the average new vehicle price rose to $45,743 in December, 20% higher than a year ago and the first time it finished above $45,000.